nebojsatomic/IDE21/README.md

 If you want to develop, note that container uses Named volume by default, in order to be able to see your changes in the container instantly ( not rebuild the image ), you must set Host volume in docker-compose.yaml by uncommenting the line 12 and commenting the line 13, and afterwards access the 'web' container with docker exec and run ./laravel.sh.

+DO NOT PUSH THE CHANGE YOU MADE IN docker-compose.yaml TO REMOTE BRANCH

 # DEMO

 https://demo.ide21.com/admin